 Buttons were supposed to be the most popular among the interactive elements for a user interface (UI) design.
 These are elements that get interactive feedback from the system with expectations of an action taken.
 It enables the user to interact with a digital product for fulfilling a specific goal in the mind.
 An appropriate example would be the Call-to-action (CTA) button that prompts the user to take a certain action.

-Here is an image of a CTA button:
+Here is an image of landing page that highlights a CTA button:

 We have now started to design devices with none of these so-called buttons, with no physical interfaces.
 These devices are activated with no human touch but controlled by voice or gesture.